Asabeneh/30-Days-Of-JavaScript/05_Day_Arrays/05_day_arrays.md

 #### Checking array

-Array.isArray:To check if the data type is an array
+Array.isArray: To check if the data type is an array

 ```js
 const numbers = [1, 2, 3, 4, 5]